Life Drawing Materials: What to Bring

 The starter kit

 Willow charcoal (a box of assorted sticks) — the classic life-room material: fast, bold, erasable.
 A putty rubber — lifts charcoal for highlights rather than scrubbing.
 Soft pencils (2B–6B) for when you want line over tone.
-A3 cartridge pad— cheap paper in quantity beats good paper you're scared to waste; you'll fill ten sheets of gestures per session.
-A bulldog clip and boardif the venue doesn't provide boards.
+A3 cartridge pad — cheap paper in quantity beats good paper you're scared to waste; you'll fill ten sheets of gestures per session.
+A bulldog clip and board if the venue doesn't provide boards.
 Optional but transformative: fixative (or cheap hairspray) so the charcoal survives the journey home.

 What to skip at first